Makarand Paranjape

-Makarand R. Paranjape (born 31 August 1960) is an Indian novelist, poet, the Director at Indian Institute of Advanced Study (IIAS), Shimla and, since 1999, a Professor of English in the Centre for English Studies at the Jawaharlal Nehru University in New Delhi.
+Makarand R. Paranjape (born 31 August 1960) is a novelist, poet, former director at Indian Institute of Advanced Study (IIAS), Shimla, and former professor of English at the Jawaharlal Nehru University in New Delhi.

 Early life and education

 Makarand R. Paranjape was born in 1960 in Ahmedabad, Gujarat.
-He was educated at the Bishop Cotton Boys' School in Bangalore followed by a B.A.
-(Hons.) in English at St. Stephen's College, University of Delhi, in 1980.
-Thereafter, he joined the University of Illinois at Urbana–Champaign from where he received his M.A. in English Literature and, subsequently, a PhD, in 1985, on the topic Mysticism in Indian English Poetry.
+He was educated at Bishop Cotton Boys' School in Bangalore and at St. Stephen's College, University of Delhi, where he received a B.A.
+(Hons.) in English in 1980.
+Thereafter, he joined the University of Illinois at Urbana–Champaign for his M.A. in English Literature and, subsequently, a PhD, in 1985, on the topic Mysticism in Indian English Poetry.

 Career

-Makarand Paranjape had started his career in 1980 as a teaching assistant at the University of Illinois Urbana-Champaign (UIUC) and returned to India in 1986 to join the University of Hyderabad, first as lecturer and then reader.
-In 1994, he joined the Department of Humanities and Social Sciences at IIT Delhi as an associate professor, and between 1999–2018, he served as professor of English at Jawaharlal Nehru University, New Delhi.
+Makarand Paranjape had started his career in 1980 as a teaching assistant at the University of Illinois at Urbana-Champaign (UIUC) and returned to India in 1986 to join the University of Hyderabad, first as lecturer and then reader.
+In 1994, he joined the Department of Humanities and Social Sciences at IIT Delhi as associate professor and, between 1999 and 2018, served as a professor at Jawaharlal Nehru University, New Delhi.

-IIAS
+IIAS Controversy

 Paranjape was appointed as Director of IIAS in August 2018.
-In August 2020, charges of irregularities filed against him by another office-bearer, leading to a spat with the Chairman and the Vice-Chairman at the institution.
+In August 2020, 63 charges of irregularities were filed against him according to the Vice Chancellor and he was asked to resign from the post.
 Paranjape offered a rebuttal to his critics through an interview with The Wire in April 2021.
 However, it was later reported that he had violated the MoA (memorandum of association) of the institute as its Director and that it was not any clash with other specific individual heads at the institution.
+Paranjape resigned from the post in 2021 after he was given a farewell by the institute on 30 July 2021.